Second and Third year bachelor students participating in an honours programme.

 At the end of the course the student can:

 Although we are hard-pressed to find one definition of waste to rule them all, this should not keep us from posing the question: what is waste?
 Not only does this question lay bare both (hidden) assumptions and blind spots within the different disciplines, but taken together an interdisciplinary approach might also points us in the direction of shared characteristics, a thread that runs through all of them and tells another story.
-Waste refers to the unwanted, the useless, the repressed, in short: to things (and people) that are denied place and time, but that persist nonetheless and demand our attention.
-Waste will not go away and has started to force our thought.
-How to listen to what it has to say?
+Waste can be construed as a “shadow history” of Modernity, as John Scanlan puts it, that refers to the unwanted, the useless, the repressed, in short: to things (and people) that are denied either place or time, but that persist nonetheless and demand our attention.
+Waste escapes the binaries that characterize Modernity – such as human-nonhuman, nature-culture, active-passive, living-non-living, animate and inanimate – that do not only concern matters of ontology and epistemology, but also of ethics.
+In resisting our managerial, neutralizing and objectifying grasp, waste is increasingly forcing our thought.
+How can we learn to listen to what it has to say?

 A list of mandatory study material (academic articles) will be made available at the start of the module in the course overview.
 A list of recommended study material will also include non-academic material, such as literature, artworks and podcasts.